adamectimotei/jwt-threat-matrix/attacks/kid-header-injection.md

    ```
    <img width="597" height="695" alt="image" src="https://github.com/user-attachments/assets/3daeba86-2989-4fa1-96ad-41fdc85a0d9d" />

-2. Generate a new symmetric key in Burp > **JWT Editor Keys**, setting the secret to the value injected by your SQL payload (`1` in this case)
+2. Generate a new symmetric key in Burp > **JWT Editor Keys**, setting the secret to the value injected by your SQL payload (`1` in this case).
    <img width="1033" height="628" alt="image" src="https://github.com/user-attachments/assets/03598457-3253-4a7e-964c-ff0218261478" />

-3. Sign the JWT payload by the symmetric key you created
+3. Sign the JWT payload by the symmetric key you created.
    <img width="786" height="697" alt="image" src="https://github.com/user-attachments/assets/c5685afb-d2ad-45a1-90d9-2ceb14b898b2" />

 4. Send the forged token and observe the application's response.